guysoft/CustomPiOS/README.rst

 Usage
 ~~~~~

 #.
 If needed, override existing config settings by creating a new file ``src/config.local``.
 You can override all settings found in ``src/config``.
-If you need to override the path to the Raspbian image to use for building yoru dstro, override the path to be used in ``BASE_ZIP_IMG``, which is part of the base module.
+If you need to override the path to the Raspbian image to use for building your distro, override the path to be used in ``BASE_ZIP_IMG``, which is part of the base module.
 By default the most recent file matching ``*-raspbian.zip`` found in ``src/image`` will be used.
 #.
 Run ``src/build`` as root.
 #.
 The final image will be created at the ``src/workspace``